pratiksha176/Sign-Language-Character-Recognition/README.md

 # Sign-Language-Character-Recognition
 Sign language is used by deaf and hard hearing people to exchange information between their own community and with other people.
 There is a need for such platforms for such kind of people.
-Sign Language Character Recognition (SNCHAR) is a complete, complex language that employs signs made by moving the hands combined with facial expressions and postures of the body.
+Sign Language Character Recognition (SNCHAR) is a complete, complex language that employs signs made by moving the hands.